Board Member Documents Neighborhood Matching Fund Supported University Playfield Project

 Matt (on behalf of the many community members who did the real work to make this happen)

-Posted: November 21st, 2013 under Front Porch, General, Grant Opportunities, grants, Neighborhood Matching Fund, Northeast District.
+Posted: November 21st, 2013 under Front Porch, Funding Opportunities, grants, Neighborhood Matching Fund, Northeast District.

 Tags: Neighborhood Matching Fund, Seattle Department of Neighborhoods, University Playfield